 - What roles do bacterial symbionts play in their host’s responses to environmental variability?

-Much of our current work focuses on bacterial symbionts that influence the remarkable evolutionary success of insects hosts.
+Much of our work focuses on bacterial symbionts that influence the remarkable evolutionary success of insects hosts.
 These bacteria include obligate mutualists that synthesize amino acids and other nutrients to their hosts, as well as bacterial parasites that can hijack their hosts’ reproduction.
 As representatives of distinct symbiotic lifestyles, these microbial partners are useful models to examine the genomic consequences of symbiotic relationships.
+Current projects focus on genome evolution of Blochmannia, an obligate endosymbiont that has coevolved with ant hosts in the tribe Camponotini.